oracle-livelabs/converged/obaas/check-processing/check-processing.md

 ![The Check service](images/check-service.png " ")

 ## Task 2: Update the Account service to add the Journal

-Starting with the account service that you built in the previous lab, you will the the JPA model and repository for the journal and some new endpoints.
+Starting with the account service that you built in the previous lab, you will the the JPA model and repository for the journal and some new endpoints. **List the endpoints and why they are needed - Andy Comment**

 1. Create the Journal model

-   Create a new Java file in `src/main/java/com/example/accounts/model` called `JournalModel.java`.
+   Create a new Java file in `src/main/java/com/example/accounts/model` called `Journal.java`.
 In this class you can define the fields that make up the journal.
 Note that you created the Journal table in the previous lab.
 You will not use the `lraId` and `lraState` fields until the next lab.
-To simplify this lab, create an additional constructor that defaults those feilds to suitable values.
+To simplify this lab, create an additional constructor that defaults those fields to suitable values.
 Your new class should look like this:

     ```java
     <copy>package com.example.accounts.model;